Duffew/rock-paper-scissors/README.md

 2. Plan class and id names before writing code - sketch the divs out on paper and define their purpose.
 3. Continue to experiment and explore but set a time limit of 1 hour.
 If I can't solve a problem within the hour, use a backup.

-+ Lesson 1 - I did this extensivley in this project and it made a huge different to how quickly I was able to style my page.
-Contuinue with this practice
++ Lesson 1 - I did this extensively in this project and it made a huge different to how quickly I was able to style my page.
+Continue with this practice
-+ Lesson 2 - I experimented with this and it helped witf quickly organising the HTML and basic styling.
++ Lesson 2 - I experimented with this and it helped with quickly organising the HTML and basic styling.
 Continue with this practice.

     <img src="screenshots/wirefrme_with_divs.png" alt="screenshot of wireframe with divs">

     *Wireframe showing divs with class names*

++ Lesson 3 - I applied this practice; cutting short ideas that were interesting but were taking too long to execute.
+Continue with this practice.

+#### Lessons From This Project

+This section includes a list of lessons learned during this project in no particular order:

++ My understanding of CSS has improved a lot since my last project.
+I'm able to style quicker and am getting closer to matching the image in my head with the image on the screen.
++ VS Code is an excellent resource.
+Being able to write code and see the output appear on screen immediately was a huge help, particularly with CSS.
++ Anchors should not be mixed in with buttons.
++ Horizontally centring a div using margin auto now makes complete sense.

+#### Follow-on Actions

+In my next project, in addition to continuing with current lessons incorporated:
++ I need to work on quickly centring elements vertically
++ I need to experiment with auto resizing as the browser window resizes, particularly with text.
++ I need to study more on standard screen sizes, breakpoints and optimal ratios for media queries.
+Likely in conjunction with the above two points.

-## deployment
+## Deployment

+### Deployment to GitHub Pages

+Deployment was managed on GitHub by using the following steps:

+1. Go to the 'settings' tab within the GitHub Debt Deliverance repo
+2. Select 'pages' from the code and automation section
+3. Ensure that:
+    + source is set to 'deploy from branch'
+    + main branch is selected
+    + folder is set to 'root'
+4. Under 'branch', select 'save'
+5. Back in the 'code' tab, wait for the build to finish then fresh the repo
+6. the same page, from the 'environments' section, select 'github-pages'
+7. Select 'view deployment' to see the deployed site

+### Version Control

+The website was developed using the GitPod Integrated Development Environment (IDE) and pushed to the Debt Delivery repo on GitHub.
+The following git commands were used to communicate from the IDE to the repo:

++ git add . - used to add updates to the staging area ready for committal to the queue
++ git commit -m "comment" - used to commit updates to the repo queue
++ git push - used to send updates in the queue to the reop on GitHub

 ## technologies used